Covid 19 coronavirus lockdown: Auckland Mayor Phil Goff on extension - 'Do not panic buy'

 "I welcome the fact that we are not going back to a level 4 lockdown.
 But even at level 3 I know this means personal sacrifices for people and for businesses and I thank Aucklanders for that."

+"I will be having discussions again with the Minister of Finance to explore ways the Government could work with us."

+This could involve infrastructure projects that would generate jobs and stimulate the economy while providing long-term assets to the region, Goff said.

-Deputy Mayor Bill Cashmore added: "Given the virulence of this virus, we need to take a precautionary approach to ensure that Auckland can emerge into clear weather.
+Deputy Mayor Bill Cashmore said: "Given the virulence of this virus, we need to take a precautionary approach to ensure that Auckland can emerge into clear weather.

 "Level 3 strikes the right balance between an effective response to the resurgence, and supporting our economy.
 So many businesses have already taken a hard hit this year."